Are you thinking about building a custom home on a foothills property or a piece of rural land in Northern Colorado?

 Some final thoughts about hidden costs when buying land.

 Be wary of a price that seems too good to be true, because it probably is.
 Cheap land can mean poor soil, a steep grade, or both.
-Expansive soil can multiply the cost of your foundation threefold and can increase a septic installation from $20,000 to $40,000.
-There’s a reason why the phrase “steep lot/cheap lot” was coined.
+Either problem scenario makes your home build more difficult, increasing overall costs.
+Expandable soil can multiply the cost of your foundation threefold and can increase a septic installation from $20,000 to $40,000.
+There’s a reason why the phrase “steep and cheap” land was coined.
 A steep grade might result in having to hire large earth movers, resulting in expensive excavation costs.

-If you don’t have cell phone service in a foothills location, you may have to run a telephone line.
+If you don’t have cell phone service in a foothills location, which is often the case, you may have to run a telephone line.
 Will you run those lines above ground, or bury them underground to protect your view?
 Those costs vary dramatically.

 HighCraft can help.